-Have you just discovered that your land title was destroyed or damaged by a natural occurring calamity like flood, or accidently burnt when the house has caught fire or consumed by insects while hidden in a cupboard?
+Have you just discovered that your land title was destroyed or damaged by an occurring natural calamity like flood, or accidentally burnt when the house has caught fire or consumed by insects while hidden in a cupboard?

 Don’t fret.
-Damaged and lost land titles can be replaced and reproduced respectively.
+Damaged and lost land titles can be replaced and reproduced, respectively.
 However, the whole process may not be that easy.
 Replacing a destroyed or lost title is as important as protecting your investment.
-The world is rife with deceitful individuals who are ready to siphon money or resources from you, and perhaps, later you’ll discover that your property is being transferred to someone else’s name without your prior knowledge.
-Thus, it is essential to know the important measures on how to take replacement of land titles legally.
+The world is rife with deceitful individuals who are ready to siphon money or resources from you, and perhaps, later, you’ll discover that your property is being transferred to someone else’s name without your prior knowledge.
+Thus, it is essential to know the crucial measures on how to take the replacement of land titles legally.
 It is also a common scenario when someone else fakes the document and asserts that the person is the legitimate owner of the property.

 Two Ways to Replaced Damaged Titles

-To replace a damaged or lost land title mostly involves reconstitution of certificate of title.
-To wit, this can be judicial or administrative in nature:
+To replace a damaged or lost land title mostly involves the reconstitution of the certificate of title.
+To wit, this can be judicial or administrative:

-1) In judicial method, it involves filing a petition in the Regional Trial Court and shall declare that the title has been lost or destroyed.
-The judicial method necessitates declaration of the following information:
+1) In the proper method, it involves filing a petition in the Regional Trial Court and shall declare that the title has been lost or destroyed.
+The judicial process necessitates the declaration of the following information:

 – location of the real property